I am a great believer in grassroots and local charities. They are often the unsung heroes, but yet most local charities do some amazing work

-Raising money, funds and asking for donations for a local charity is a very rewarding experience.
+Raising money and asking for donations for a local charity is a very rewarding experience.
 I have been involved with local fundraising for many years, and I know that local community charities fill a vital function.
-Sometimes it is not all about asking for money.
-There are many ways to increase the resources of your local charity without simply asking for money!

 It's great to be able to help large national or international charities, but local grassroots charities, such as animal shelters, often need all the help they can get.
 Raising donations and funds for local charities is becoming more and more popular as people see the results in their community.
 Larger national and international charities often raise funds by taking out expensive magazine and television adverts, but local grassroots charities do not have the funds to promote themselves on such a large scale.